 Our Cotswolds sojourn begins this afternoon in Oxford with a guided tour of England's most famous university town.
 Admire the architecture of the 15th-century Bodleian Library and Christ Church, the largest of Oxford’s colleges, founded by King Henry VIII in 1546, with its famous bell tower designed by Sir Christopher Wren.
 Leaving Oxford, we head west into the heart of the Cotswolds.
-This bucolic region, whose name comes from the Old English "cot" for sheep enclosure and "wold," meaning hill—“sheep pens among rolling hills”—spans 800 square miles and is protected as Britain’s largest Area of Outstanding Natural Beauty.
-Arrive at Minster Lovell, where a welcome dinner awaits at our inn next to a historic mill.
+This bucolic region, whose name comes from the Old English "cot" for sheep enclosure and "wold," meaning hill—“sheep pens among rolling hills”—spans 800 square miles and is protected as Britain’s largest National Landscape.
+Arrive at Minster Lovell, where a welcome dinner awaits at our inn.
 This perfectly preserved village of stone cottages with classic thatched roofs enjoys a romantic setting on the River Windrush.

 Day 2: Windrush Valley Walk / Private Garden Tour